Container (board game): Gameplay

 Each player owns a shipyard with an attached production facility for goods, as well as a ship that can be used to transport goods.
 The game uses five kinds of (unnamed, but colour-coded) goods, which are represented as a miniature intermodal container (shipping container).
 Each player's ship can carry up to five containers.
 Initially each player has the means to produce one container in a single action; actions may be used to expand the player's production capacity (which also costs money).
 At the time of production, the player pays the player to his right a union contribution, and must place his newly produced goods in his factory store priced at between 1 and 4 currency units.
 Once containers are produced, another player—not the same player—may use an action during his turn to buy some or all of the containers, placing them on his dockside store priced as he chooses at between 2 and 6 currency units.
 Players can initially only keep one container in their dockside store, and must spend actions (and money) to buy more warehouses to increase their capacity.

 Each player's ship begins the game in the open sea.
 A player can use an action to move his ship between the open sea and another player's (but not his own) dockyard; when he arrives in another player's dockyard he may buy some or all of that player's containers.
 A player can also use an action to move his ship between the open sea and a small, industrialising island that the shipping companies hope to make money from.
 When he arrives at the island, a blind auction takes place between the other players; the player who triggered the auction chooses whether to sell the goods to the highest-bidding player (at which point he also receives the same amount from the bank as a government subsidy, and the buying player places the containers in his own space on the island) or buy the goods for himself at the highest bid, at which point he places the containers in his own space on the island.
-Thus there is a difference of three times the highest bid in allowing the containers to go to another player instead of taking them for onesself!
+Thus there is a difference of three times the highest bid in allowing the containers to go to another player instead of taking them for one's self.